Carrie Moyer: Writing

+Work

-For the past two decades, Carrie Moyer’s paintings have merged abstract aesthetics and political imagery.
+For the past two decades, Moyer's paintings have merged abstract aesthetics and political imagery.
 Complex and seductive paintings layer vividly colored and textured biomorphic forms with a range of historical, stylistic and physical references that include Color Field, Social Realist, and Surrealist paintings, 1960s and ’70s counter culture graphics, 1970s feminist art, and bodily forms and fluids.
 Moyer often works on the floor, pouring, rolling, stippling, mopping, and hand-working the paint, as well as adding sections of glitter.

 Critic Martha Schwendener has written about Moyer's paintings: